MntCer/Rooc/README.md

 render(c);  // Calls Circle's draw method
 ```

-> This form of polymorphism is resolved at compile-time, the runtime version still needs further discussion.
+We might also introduce the runtime polymorphism just like `trait obj` in Rust.
+> Modified here.

 ### Discussion of FP feature

-The initial motivation for "TODO is to create a language that maintains the syntactical style of C/C++ while introducing modern features and omitting some of the older, more problematic aspects like pointers.
+The initial motivation for Rooc is to create a language that maintains the syntactical style of C/C++ while introducing modern features and omitting some of the older, more problematic aspects like pointers.
 However, while Functional Programming (FP) paradigms offer many advantages, integrating them into this language poses a few significant challenges:

 1. Syntax Inconsistency: